websight-io/docs/docs/docs/developers/development/wcm-mode/index.md

 ## Overview

-Web Content Management mode is information related to requests about how the requested content will be used - mode of using the content.
+Web Content Management mode (WCM mode) is information related to requests about how the requested content will be used - mode of using the content.

 Available modes are:

-- disabled - in this mode response for the client request is rendered
+- disabled - response for the end users requests
-- edit - in this mode response for the content editor is rendered
+- edit - response for the content editors
-- preview - in this mode response for the content editor preview is rendered
+- preview - response for the content editors preview

-To set the WCM mode, the request parameter `wcmmode` can be added to URL referencing any resource under the `/content/*` path, like `/content/test/pages/some-page.html?wcmmode=disabled`.
+To set the WCM mode, add the request parameter `wcmmode` to URL pointing to any resource under the `/content/*` path, like `/content/test/pages/some-page.html?wcmmode=disabled`.

 The default mode is `disabled`.